jacobdensford/jacobdensford.com/generic-fantasy/index.md

 Attacking is a contest.
 Whoever wins each attack contest deals their hits as harm.

-### Health Points, Death, and Healing
+### Point Pools, Death, and Healing

-Each attribute has a health point (or HP) pool that is the size of its die.
+Each attribute has a point pool (or PP) that is the size of its die.
 When a pool is depleted, reduce the attribute's die by one and refill the pool.
 Each time your attribute is reduced in such a way, gain a wound--a lasting mark or sign of your struggle.

-When an attribute is reduced below d4, tests can no longer be made with it and its HP pool is zero.
+When an attribute is reduced below d4, tests can no longer be made with it and its PP is zero.
 Roll on the death table.

 d4|Death Result
 :--|---